The 9 Best Things To See In Phnom Phen: The Ultimate Travel Guide

 History

-Location: Toul Tom Poung (south of city)
+Location: Toul Tom Poung (south of city centre)

 7. Central Market (Psar Thmei)